japetheape/class-helpers/README.md

 ## Example
-In this example we make a simple class and attach it to a collection so every findOne returns an instance of this class.
+In this example we make a simple class and attach it to a collection so every find returns an instance of this class.

 ### Define a class
 Here we define a simple class.